-Table 81: WBM "Firmware Backup" Page - "Firmware Backup" Group
+Table 93: WBM "Firmware Backup" Page - "Firmware Backup" Group

 Parameter Explanation Boot Device The storage medium from which the device was booted is displayed here.
-Select the stora age location for the backup here.
+Select the storage location for the backup here.
 Destination Memory Card The data is written to the memory card.
 This selection only appears if a memory card is inserted and the device has not been booted from the memory card.
 Network The data is saved in the file system and then made available as a download on the PC.
-PLC runtime project If you want to save the PLC runtime project, select this checkbox.
+PLC runtime project If you want to save the PLC runtime project (boot project, CODESYS settings), select this checkbox.
 Settings If you want to save the device settings, select this checkbox.
-System If you want to back up the operating system of the device, select this checkbox.
+System If you want to back up the operating system of the device and the root file system, select this checkbox.
 Encryption If you want to save the data in encrypted form, select this button.
 Encryption passphrase Enter the encryption password here.
 This input field only appears if the "Encryption" checkbox is selected.
 Confirm passphrase Enter the encryption password again here to check it.
 This input field only appears if the "Encryption" checkbox is selected.